 Duncan Lewis extradition solicitors can also advise on appeals against extradition – which must be lodged within seven days of extradition being granted by the court in Category 1 cases and within 14 days in Category 2 cases.

 Extradition normally takes place within ten days of a court ordering extradition in a Category 1 case or 28 days in a Category 2 case, so it is vital to seek expert legal advice from a specialist firm of extradition solicitors like Duncan Lewis as soon as possible.

 The Duncan Lewis Crime Department is ranked in Legal 500 2014 for its General Crime and White Collar Fraud Work.

 Duncan Lewis extradition solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system – and a successful track record in advising on extradition involving Category 1 and Category 2 arrest warrants.

 Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal – and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.

 There are Duncan Lewis offices nationwide in England and Wales – and a criminal defence solicitor from Duncan Lewis can usually reach a client at a police station or court within 45 minutes.

-We aim for the best possible outcome for clients facing extradition proceedings – call Duncan Lewis motoring offence solicitors 020 7923 4020 for expert legal advice on Category 1 or Category 2 arrest warrants.
+We aim for the best possible outcome for clients facing extradition proceedings – call Duncan Lewis Extradition solicitors 020 7923 4020 for expert legal advice on Category 1 or Category 2 arrest warrants.